Tak Matsumoto: Career

 After his solo album, Matsumoto decided to try his hand at starting his own band.
-With his session work behind him, and a burgeoning production career, he started to search for a singer.
+With his session work behind him and a burgeoning production career, he started to search for a singer.
 After being presented with a tape from an unknown session singer known as Koshi Inaba, Matsumoto was blown away.
 Their first recorded session was a rendition of "Let It Be" and "Oh!
 Darling" by The Beatles, and even though the amp blew out, Matsumoto knew he had his new singer.
-Matsumoto and Koshi formed the duo B'z and debuted in September 1988.
+Matsumoto and Inaba formed the duo B'z and debuted in September 1988.
 B'z has continued to be one of the most successful bands in the history of Japanese music, helped by the pairing of two very different musical directions.
-Matsumoto always drew his tastes from blues, classical, and jazz, while Koshi preferred rock music.
-Tak has ongoing friendships with musicians such as Barry Sparks, Marty Friedman, Billy Sheehan, Eddie Van Halen, Eric Martin, Jack Blades, Joe Perry, Pat Torpey, Steven Tyler, and Steve Vai, with whom Tak and Koshi recorded the song "Asian Sky" from the 1999 album, The Ultra Zone.
+Matsumoto always drew his tastes from blues, classical, and jazz, while Inaba preferred rock music.
+Matsumoto has ongoing friendships with musicians such as Barry Sparks, Marty Friedman, Billy Sheehan, Eddie Van Halen, Eric Martin, Jack Blades, Joe Perry, Pat Torpey, Steven Tyler, and Steve Vai, with whom Matsumoto and Inaba recorded the song "Asian Sky" from the 1999 album, The Ultra Zone.
 Billy Sheehan recorded tracks for 1999's Brotherhood album, as well as touring (along with Shane Gaalaas) as support musicians for 2002's Green Live-Gym Tour.
-In 2002, Matsumoto contributed music to two songs ("Don't Stop Music!" and "Koiuta") in Misia's fourth album, Kiss in the Sky.
-She invited him to be a part of the album after discovering his solo work.
+In 2002, Matsumoto contributed music to two songs ("Don't Stop Music!" and "Koiuta") on Misia's fourth album, Kiss in the Sky; she invited him to be a part of the album after discovering his solo work.